PaulWassermann/Pendu/README.md

 You can access all the information from within the application (in French).
 However, make sure to not modify the names of the three .txt files.

-You can add more words to the files, one word by line, and following those rules to be consistent with the rules I set up:
+You can add more words to the files, one word by line and in upper case, following those rules to be consistent with the rules I set up:
 - words between 5 to 7 letters for the Facile.txt
 - words between 6 t 9 lettres for the Intermediaire.txt
-- words 7 letters or more for the Difficile.txt
+- words 7 letters-long or more for the Difficile.txt, and it is more challenging if you choose uncommon words

+Have fun! :)